-Commission Strategic Goal Commission Priorities ldentified Corporate Risks Areas identified for focus and development during 2020-21 Progress made during 2020-21 Looking forward to 2021-22 Commission staff are one team and everyone understands their contribution to achieving the Commission's goals.
+Commission Strategic Goal Commission Priorities Identified Corporate Risks Areas identified for focus and development during 2020-21 Progress made during 2020-21 Looking forward to 2021-22 Commission staff are one team and everyone understands their contribution to achieving the Commission's goals.
 Refreshing governance awareness across the organisation Governance meetings with each Head of Service have continued.
 The Head of Governance and Assurance has attended Executive Board meetings during the pandemic and led on an Assurance Workstream as part of the wider Return to the Estate programme.
 Ensuring effective governance around changes to ways of working To use resources wisely All Members, staff and visitors can work in a safe environment where dignity and diversity is respected.
-(3) (4) (5) Impact of Covid-19 Breach of OLS during virtual meetings Senedd Election 2021 Transition Corporate Capacity Dignity and respect Evaluating lessons learned and the long term impacts of the Covid-19 pandemic Many innovative changes have been introduced in order to support the Senedd during the pandemic, including remote working, virtual and hybrid Plenary and Committee meetings, and online events and engagement.
+13 44 15 Impact of Covid-19 - Breach of OLS during virtual meetings - Senedd Election 2021 Transition - Corporate Capacity Dignity and respect Evaluating lessons learned and the long term impacts of the Covid-19 pandemic Many innovative changes have been introduced in order to support the Senedd during the pandemic, including remote working, virtual and hybrid Plenary and Committee meetings, and online events and engagement.
 A 'Futures' workstream was initiated to capture the learning and opportunities for the future.
 We will draw on these experiences and learning to develop new ways of working that maximise the opportunity for flexibility, efficiency and sustainability.
 A new Code of Conduct for the Senedd has been agreed, which includes an overarching principle of respect.
 Evaluating lessons learned and the long term impacts of the Covid-19 pandemic

-Commission Strategic Goal Commission Priorities ldentified Corporate Risks Areas identified for focus and development during 2020-21 Progress made during 2020-21 Looking forward to 2021-22 To use resources Cyber security On-going work around cyber- security and reviewing physical security to keep pace with change We have continued to strengthen our cyber resilience arrangements and continue to introduce improvements, carry out vigorous testing and measure ourselves against recognised best practice industry standards.
+Commission Strategic Goal Commission Priorities Identified Corporate Risks Areas identified for focus and development during 2020-21 Progress made during 2020-21 Looking forward to 2021-22 To use resources Financial, project and other controls enable the Commission to deliver, and we evidence value for money in everything we do.
+1) 16 17 Complia with Dat Protectic legislation with Dat Protection legislation legislation with Dat Protection legislation with Dat Protection legislation legislation with Dat Protection legislation legislation with Dat Protection legislation legislation legislation with Dat Protection legislation legislation with Dat Protection legislation leg On-going work around cyber- security and reviewing physical security to keep pace with change We have continued to strengthen our cyber resilience arrangements and continue to introduce improvements, carry out vigorous testing and measure ourselves against recognised best practice industry standards.
 In terms of physical security, the Security Service's focus has been on ensuring adherence to social distancing rules by all building users during the pandemic.
-On-going work around cyber- resilience controls enable Commission to o evidence value f Financial, project and other controls enable the Commission to deliver, and we evidence value for money in everything we do.
-Compliance with Data Protection legislation Re-energising our efforts around Data Protection / GDPR compliance A Data Governance Working Group has been established which discusses significant data protection issues and any emerging themes.
+On-going work around cyber- resilience wisely Compliance with Data Protection legislation Re-energising our efforts around Data Protection / GDPR compliance A Data Governance Working Group has been established which discusses significant data protection issues and any emerging themes.
 Issues are then escalated to the Senior Information Risk Officer (SIRO) as necessary.
-A permanent Deputy Data Protection Officer (DPO) has been appointed. Ф (р Ф Support contract for Legislative Workbench software Evaluating our approach to project and programme management, including the effectiveness of the Programme and Change Office An internal audit carried out in April 2020 evaluated the effectiveness of programme and project governance arrangements following the creation of the Programme and Change Office (PCO) in 2019.
+A permanent Deputy Data Protection Officer (DPO) has been appointed.
+Support contract for Legislative Workbench software Evaluating our approach to project and programme management, including the effectiveness of the Programme and Change Office An internal audit carried out in April 2020 evaluated the effectiveness of programme and project governance arrangements following the creation of the Programme and Change Office (PCO) in 2019.
 Improvements in the consistency of business cases and project reporting have been made.
 Recommendations from the audit are being implement to further strengthen governance.
 The PCO provides visibility of progress on delivery of projects and has been heavily involved in the Return to the Estate programme.